lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 about `_G` and setting it to some other value has no effect on program operation.

 To understand global functions you need to remember how tables and functions work.
-It is easy to change the behaviour of the whole program by redefining a global:
+It is easy to change the behavior of the whole program by redefining a global:

     function print(x)
         io.write(tostring(x),'\n')